mbart13/crowdfunding-product-page/README.md

 - React
 - Styled Components
 - CountUp.js
+- Focus-Trap-React

 ### What I learned

-I learned how to build modals from scratch without any libraries.
+I learned how to build modals from scratch.
+For this I used ReactDOM.createPortal and small library called focus-trap-react.
 Modal is accessible, user can navigate around the page and make a pledge using only keyboard.

 For the first time I used atomic design methodology to structure the project and I will utilize it in my next bigger challenge to practice it more.